 Padding is also lighter and they rely on the innovative outline, shaping, and flexibility to deliver full off-road comfort.

-You can check this example from WTB to understand this exclusive design.
+You can check the TOSEEK Comfortable Bike Seat to understand this exclusive design.

 4. Most Comfortable Bike Seat For Road Bike